-eastuition’s Creative Writing Coach is both an experienced teacher and fiction writer signed by DKW Literary Agency.
+eastuition’s Creative Writing Coach is both an experienced teacher and writer signed by DKW Literary Agency.
 You couldn’t be better represented.

 Whether or not you have a book in you, there’ll be thousands of words inside just waiting to be written.

 Getting in touch with our creativity has countless benefits, yet all too often life gets busy and we don’t give ourselves the time or space to indulge that essential part of us.

 Ironically, the faster we hurtle around and the busier we get, the more we lose sense of ourselves; perhaps one reason why creative writing classes are now more popular than ever.
 The structured time and focus of a class gives us permission to step off the treadmill, take a deep breath and re-invest in our creativity.

 But what can creative writing do for me?

 The act of making fiction is a magical process.
 When we let our pens roam with our imaginations, we unleash what we didn’t know we had.
 We get a better understanding of ourselves and of others.
 We confront time and history.
 We gather experiences and explore meaning.
 As Flaubert suggests, ’the art of writing is the art of discovering what you believe’.

 why eastuition Creative Writing Classes?

 Creativity is a natural process that can’t be taught, but with the right approach, it can be accessed.
 The teaching of Creative Writing happens in exploring the ‘writing’ and facilitating the ‘creative’.